-To the Board of Directors, The One Room School House Project, Inc.
+To the Board of Directors, One Room School House Project, Inc. September 17, 2015

 Report on the Financial Statements.
-We have audited the special purpose financial statements of One Room School House Project, Inc. (the School), as of and for the fiscal year ended June 30, 2014, and have issued our report thereon dated October 21, 2014.
+We have audited the financial statements of One Room School House Project (the School), as of and for the fiscal year ended June 30, 2015, and have issued our report thereon dated September 17, 2015.

 Auditors' Responsibility.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America, and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States; and Chapter 10.850, Rules of the Auditor General.

-Other Reporting Required by Government Auditing Standards.
-We have issued our Independent Auditor's Report on Internal Control over Financial Reporting and Compliance and Other Matters based on an audit of the financial statements performed in accordance with Government Auditing Standards.
-Disclosures in that report, which is dated October 21, 2014, should be considered in conjunction with this management letter.
+Other Reports and Schedules.
+We have issued our Independent Auditors' Report on Internal Control over Financial Reporting and on Compliance and Other Matters Based on an Audit of the Financial Statements Performed in Accordance with Government Auditing Standards, and Schedule of Findings.
+Disclosures in that report and schedule, which are dated September 17, 2015, should be considered in conjunction with this management letter.

 Prior Audit Findings.
 Section 10.854(1)(e)1., Rules of the Auditor General, requires that we determine whether or not corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
-Corrective actions have been taken to address findings and recommendations made in the preceding annual financial audit report.
+There were no findings reported in the preceding annual financial audit report.